 1.2 Coordination of work

 1.2.1 A joint coordination activity (JCA) may be formed to coordinate work relating to more than one study group.
-Its primary role is to harmonize planned work effort in terms of subject matter, time-frames for meetings and publication goals (see clause 5).
+Its primary role is to harmonize planned work effort in terms of subject matter, time-frames for meetings and publication goals (see clause 5 | [ITU-T A.jca]).

 1.3 Preparation of studies and meetings

-1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chairman with the help of TSB.
+1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chair with the help of TSB.
 The plan should take into account any priorities and coordination arrangements recommended by the Telecommunication Standardization Advisory Group (TSAG) or decided by WTSA.

 How the proposed action plan is implemented will depend upon the contributions received from the members of ITU-T and the views expressed by participants in the meetings.

-1.3.2 A collective letter with an agenda of the meeting, a draft work plan and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chairman.
+1.3.2 A collective letter with an agenda of the study group or working party meeting, a draft timetable, and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chair.
+The collective letter shall indicate for which sessions (including Question meetings), if any, remote participation is provided, allowing remote participants to actively take part in discussions.
+The collective letter shall also indicate if the study group and working party sessions are physical meeting with remote participation, allowing remote participants to actively engage in the discussions.